 It’ll keep the hunger away at least.
 (And drinking some apple brandy before turning in at night will keep the chill at bay.
 But that’s getting ahead of ourselves, as is thinking about ways to eat apples at lunch and dinner, though they’re great there too.)

 When it’s time to rise and shine, there are plenty of (mostly) sweet ways to work in apples.
-Check out these 12 recipes for breakfast that highlight fall’s finest fruit—if you’re not counting the pumpkin, that is.
+Check out these 13 apple recipes for breakfast that highlight fall’s finest fruit—if you’re not counting the pumpkin, that is.

 Tart apples like Honeycrisp or Pink Lady make these apple fritters infinitely more fresh-tasting than any you’d find at your local doughnut shop.
 A maple syrup and vanilla glaze add the perfect finishing touch.
 Get our Apple Fritters with Maple Glaze recipe.

 Related Reading: A Beginner’s Guide to Deep Frying

 This is a simple and easy-to-follow recipe for homemade applesauce that will be a game changer; you’ll start to wonder why you ever bought wan, watery, store-bought applesauce in the first place.
 Get our Applesauce recipe.
 (Eat it alone, with cottage cheese or yogurt, or even on toast.)

 This handy tools makes quick work of coring a bunch of apples.

 The apple cinnamon combination inside flaky pastry is dynamite, but the creamy icing makes it even better, because it mixes some of the leftover apple-cinnamon juices from the filling with powdered sugar, lemon juice, and milk.
 These are way better than the boxed toaster pastries you loved as a kid.
 Get our Apple Cinnamon Pop Tarts recipe.